Request handler for a function in Go

 HTTP request structure output

-The following function receives a request with two fields (a string and a number) as an input, outputs the request structure and invocation context to the execution log, and returns a string entry of a JSON document containing information about the context and request.
+The following function accepts a request with two fields (a string and a number), outputs the request structure and invocation context to the execution log, and returns a JSON string with information about the context and the request.

 Warning